 Pro tip #2- There are two ways to adjust Center Cam:

 1- adjust the video-conference screen within your monitor, and 2- physically adjust Center Cam up/down/left/right.

 Pro tip #3- Cameras (and people) work better in the light, make sure your work-space isn’t a cave.
+Center Cam does better in indoor environments than bright/direct sunlight.
 Make sure any artificial lights are "warm”, or bulbs with “natural" coloring, not white or fluorescent light.
 There are great options for less than $20.
-Proper accent lighting (not direct lighting) will fix 95% of image issues in video-conferencing.
+Proper accent lighting (not direct lighting) will fix 95% of light-related image issues in Center Cam (and most other webcams).